Kainga Ora logo

 • Young couple helped into their forever home

-A young couple, who were living with their baby and five-year-old son in their grandparent’s sleep out, are the first people in Tairāwhiti to use Kāinga Ora’s First Home Partner scheme to get into their own first home. placed onto new piles, says Theo.
+A young couple, who were living with their baby and five-year-old son in their grandparent’s sleep out, are the first people in Tairāwhiti to use Kāinga Ora’s First Home Partner scheme to get into their own first home. was placed onto new piles, says Theo.
 “It had new cladding, wiring, septic tank and plumbing, a new roof, insulation and flooring.
 It was unlikely to need any

 • Be prepared for Cyclone Fili